vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 weights for both the query and document encoder.
 This is not ideal as if we tune the model, we would need to re-embed all our items again.
-By de-coupling the model weights of the query and document tower, developers can treat the document embeddings as frozen, to avoid re-encoding all the items.
-When fine-tuning the model for the specific task, developers can instead just tune the query tower and leave the frozen document tower alone.
+By de-coupling the model weights of the query and document tower, developers can treat the document tower as frozen.
+Then, when fine-tuning the model for the specific task, developers tune the query tower and leave the frozen document tower alone.

 ![Frozen Query Tower](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/image3.png)

 The frozen document tower and embeddings significantly reduce the complexity and cost of serving and training.
-For training the query tower, because there is no need to encode the document vector over again, the document’s embedding representation can be fetched directly from Vespa during training.
-This saves at least 2x of computational complexity during training as one does not need to run inference with the document tower.
-In practice, since documents are longer than queries and Transformer models scales quadratic with input lengths, the computational saving is higher than 2x.
+For example, during training, there is no need to encode the document as the document’s embedding representation can be fetched directly from Vespa.
+This saves at least 2x of computational complexity during training.
+In practice, since documents are generally longer than queries and Transformer models scales quadratic with input lengths, the computational saving is higher than that.

-On the serving side in Vespa, there is no need to re-process the frozen document embedding.
+On the serving side in Vespa, there is no need to re-process the documents, as the same input will produce the exact same frozen document embedding representation.
 This saves the compute of performing the inference and avoids introducing embedding versioning.
-And, because Vespa allows deploying multiple query tower models, frozen embeddings simplifies A/B testing; applications may test the accuracy of new models, without re-processing documents, which allows for frequent model deployment and evaluations.
+And, because Vespa allows deploying multiple query tower models, applications may test the accuracy of new models, without re-processing documents, which allows for frequent model deployment and evaluations.

 Managing complex infrastructure for producing text embedding vectors could be challenging, especially at query serving time, with low